|

 4.

-There are a number of translations of Tao Yuanming's Poem about Peach Blossom Spring.
+There are a number of translations of Tao Yuanming's Poem Peach Blossom Spring.
 One by James Hightower is in An Anthology of Translations, Classical Chinese Literature, Vol.1, Columbia U. and Chinese U. Press, 2000; pp.515-7.
-The Penguin Classics Wang Wei has translations by G. W. Robinson of Wang Wei's version (p.
-34) as well as that of Tao Yuanming (at end).
+And a translation by G. W. Robinson is at the end of the Penguin Classic Wang Wei

 (Return)